Forget the whole Capitalism/Socialism thing. Neither left-wing nor right-wing economists know how the economy works.

 Economics, on the other hand, is a systems science and deals with how the actual economy works.
 Science materializes itself as true theory, with truth well-defined as material and formal consistency.
 Theory is different from storytelling.
 Theory has ninety-nine percent reality content, storytelling one percent.

 Capitalism and Socialism are allegedly underpinned by true theory.
 This, though, is a bad joke.
 General Equilibrium Theory and Marxianism is proto-scientific garbage.
 So Capitalism and Socialism are ultimately vacuous belief systems.

 The fact of the matter is that the monetary economy can be described by economic laws, the Profit Law for example.
-It is given as Q≡Yd+(X−M)+(G−T)+(I−S) and it holds for the USA, for Russia, and China and it is absolutely independent of the ownership of the firms or from the self-identification as capitalistic or socialistic, or from the agenda pushers that occupy the political commanding heights.
+It is given as Q≡Yd+(X−M)+(G−T)+(I−S) and it holds for the USA, Russia, and China and it is absolutely independent of the ownership of the firms or from the self-identification as capitalistic or socialistic, or from the agenda pushers that occupy the political commanding heights.

 For the past 200+ years, economists were so much occupied with political propaganda and agenda-pushing that they had no time for genuine scientific work.
-This is why Walrasianism, Keynesianism, Marxianism, Austrianism are mutually contradictory, axiomatically false, and materially/formally inconsistent.
+This is why Walrasianism, Keynesianism, Marxianism, and Austrianism are mutually contradictory, axiomatically false, and materially/formally inconsistent.
 Economics is a failed science, economists are not scientists but storytellers and useful political idiots.